microsoft/vscode-docs/api/extension-guides/web-extensions.md

 * The `output` field indicates where the compiled file will be located.
   * `[name]` will be replaced by the key used in `entry`.
 So in the generated config file, it will produce `dist/web/extension.js` and `dist/web/test/suite/index.js`.
 * The `target` field indicates which type of environment the compiled JavaScript file will run.
 For web extensions, you want this to be `webworker`.
-* The `resolve` field contains the ability to add fallbacks for node libraries that don't work in the browser with the `fallback` field.
+* The `resolve` field contains the ability to add aliases and fallbacks for node libraries that don't work in the browser.
   * If you're using a library like `path`, you can specify how to resolve `path` in a web compiled context.
 For instance, you can point to a file in the project that defines `path` with `path: path.resolve(__dirname, 'src/my-path-implementation-for-web.js')`.
 Or you can use the Browserify node packaged version of the library called `path-browserify` and specify `path: require.resolve('path-browserify')`.
   * See [webpack resolve.fallback](https://webpack.js.org/configuration/resolve/#resolvefallback) for the list of Node.js core module polyfills.
 * The `plugins` section uses the [DefinePlugin plugin](https://webpack.js.org/plugins/define-plugin/) to polyfill globals such as the `process` Node.js global.